TLCFEM/suanPan-manual/docs/Library/Section/Eccentricity.md

 \end{split}
 $$

-The eccentricity is then the difference between the centroid and the first moment of area.
+The eccentricity is then the difference between the default origin (centroid of web) and the barycentre.

 $$
 e=8.3958-11.31/2=2.7408.